How & Where to Vote

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

 Early Voting Dates: Oct.
-22nd to Nov.
-4th
+17th to Oct.
+30th

 You can vote in person at your county clerk’s office from Oct.
-22nd to Nov.
-4th before the election.
+17th to Oct.
+30th before the election.
 No excuse required.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Nov.
-1st.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Oct.
+20th.
+Then, when you complete your absentee ballot, it must be received by 7:00 pm on election day.